guiiireg/pongsh/README.md

-# PONGSH - A Modern C Shell 💻
+# PONGSH - C Shell 💻

 ## Overview
-PONGSH is a modern shell implemented in C with a focus on clean code architecture, visual appeal, and maintainability.
-Featuring custom implementations of essential shell commands, colorful interface with Unicode characters, and strict coding standards for professional development.
+PONGSH is a shell implemented in C with a colorful interface and essential built-in commands.
+It features a clean architecture and provides a pleasant user experience with Unicode characters and color-coded outputs.

 ## Features
 ### 🎨 Modern Interface